Code-Institute-Submissions/globeconnections/README.md

 ## (c) STRATEGY:

-- My aim was to make the website easy to navigate, self-explanatory, visually appealing and provide a smooth shopping experience to users from all walks of life.
+- My aim was to make the website easy to navigate, self-explanatory, visually appealing and provide a smooth shopping experience to site navigators from all walks of life.

 ## (d) STRUCTURE:

-- The search functions provided in my website allow the site navigator to gain access to various services provided by the company to meet their individual requirements.
+- The search functions provided within my website allow site navigators to gain access to various services provided by the company to meet their individual requirements.

-- I have provided users with access to information about the following resources via the Google Maps APIs, closer to their chosen destination:
+- I have provided site navigators with access to information about the following resources via the Google Maps APIs, closer to their chosen destination:

 **(1) Hotels**